JCAndKSolutions/android-unit-test/README.md

     - FreeBeta grouped flavors & Debug build type: `src/testFreeBetaDebug/java/*Test.java`

     **Warning: All tests must end in `*Test.java`, otherwise, the plugin will not detect them as tests!!!**
 5. Add the main package name in the `android.defaultConfig` section.
-This is because the `R.java` file is always generated under this package name and robolectric will try to read the resources from this package name.
-If you specify a different package name for your flavor, robolectric would think the R.java class is under this package name.
-To solve this, The plugin reads the main package name and injects it as a system property so the custom runner can initialize robolectric correctly.
+This is because the `R.java` file is always generated under this package name and Robolectric will try to read the resources from this package name.
+If you specify a different package name for your flavor, Robolectric would think the R.java class is under this package name.
+To solve this, The plugin reads the main package name and injects it as a system property so the custom runner can initialize Robolectric correctly.
 Like this:

     ```groovy
     android {